Symmetry

 The reflection in this lake also has symmetry, but in this case:

-The Line of Symmetry does not have to be up-down or left-right, it can be in any direction.
+The Line of Symmetry can be in any direction (not just up-down or left-right).
 To learn more, go to Reflection Symmetry.

 Rotational Symmetry